latitudesh/agent/README.md

-<Alert>This is a work in progress and not all features are available yet.
-We do not recommend using this in a production environment.</Alert>
+**This is a work in progress and not all features are available yet.
+We do not recommend using this in a production environment.**

 The Latitude.sh agent is a tool that allows you to manage new and upcoming features for Latitude.sh.